LibEMG/libemg/docs/source/documentation/introduction/intro_doc.md

 <h3 style="background-color:#FFDCA8;padding-left: 10px;"> Feature Extraction Module</h3>

 As EMG signals are stochastic, they do not provide adequate descriptive information for classification.
-Feature extraction increases the information density of the underlying signal by computing descriptive properties from a sequence of raw data. **This module provides programmers with a set of validated features for their projects.** This module stands independently from the others and can be leveraged for any feature extraction task.
+Feature extraction increases the information density of the underlying signal by computing descriptive properties from a sequence of raw data. **This module provides programmers with a set of validated features and feature groups for their projects.** This module stands independently from the others and can be leveraged for any feature extraction task.

 <h3 style="background-color:#A8DAFF;padding-left: 10px;"> Feature Selection Module</h3>